 Smallmouth and largemouth bass are two of the most popular sport fish in North America.
 The fishing industry around these two species today generates around 60 billion dollars a year, that’s a lot of fishing equipment.

-Lets get into the differences of smallmouth vs largemouth bass.
+Let’s get into the differences between smallmouth vs largemouth bass.

 This website is reader supported.
 Any purchases you make through links on this site earn us a commission at no additional cost to you.
 Thank you for your support!

 Anatomy and Physiology of Smallmouth vs Largemouth Bass

 There are some key differences in these two bass species but they may have more in common than you think.
 Diet is one thing that these two fish have in common.
 They often feed on the same things but with very different temperaments.

 Here are some of the key differences of smallmouth vs. largemouth bass.

 Smallmouth bass are typically brown, but can sometimes appear almost black, with red or brown eyes and dark brown bands running vertically along the side of its body.